 Macquarie Marshes Nature Reserve was created in January 1971.
 It covers an area of 21,927ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

-Macquarie Marshes Nature Reserve is in central northern New South Wales, around 100 km north of Warren and 30 km west of Quambone.
-It was listed as a Ramsar Wetlands site in 1986.
+Macquarie Marshes Nature Reserve is located in central north-west NSW, around 80km north of Warren and 30km west of Quambone.

-Download a Macquarie Marshes Nature Reserve brochure (pdf).
+Download the Macquarie Marshes Nature Reserve brochure (2.75MB pdf).